Duelfer-Solutions/sfdx-developer/_posts/2025-07-31-unlock-record-approval-process-salesforce-flow.markdown

 > When a Case enters the Approval Process, you want Sales Ops to still be able to update the Priority field.

-We'll assume here that you've already done some backend setup, including:
+For the purpose of this example, we'll assume you already have an approval process set up.
+Since there's no way to know when a record has entered into an approval process, we'll first need to do some backend setup before working on our flow.
+This includes:

- - adding a flag field (Is_Locked__c) or something similar on the Case object, and
+ - adding a system field (Is_Locked__c or something similar) on the Case object, and
- - creating an approval process that updates this field after the initial submission.
+ - adding an `Field Update` action to the approval process to update the system field after the initial submission.

 ![Initial Submission Actions in Approval Process](/assets/img/posts/unlock-record-approval-process-salesforce-flow/initial-submission.png)

-This is necessary so that your record-triggered flow knows when a Case has been submitted into the approval process.
-So now, let's pick up from there.
+Adding a system field (or flag field as it is sometimes called) provides a way for us to communicate to the platform when a record has entered into an approval process.
+It doesn't need to be on the page layout or visible to any end users, as it is only being used to trigger our flow.

+Now, we can begin working on our flow.

 **Step 1: Create a Record-Triggered Flow**

 - Object: Case
 - Trigger: When a record is updated
-- Entry Conditions: [Is Locked] Equals true
+- Entry Conditions: [Is Locked/System Flag Field] Equals true
 - Run the flow **only when a record is updated to meet the condition requirements**.
 - Toggle Add Asynchronous Path to true.

 The Initial Submission Step happens before the Record is officially locked.
-So it's important that the flow runs as a future asynchronous path to unlock the record.
+So it's important that the flow runs as a future asynchronous path in order to unlock the record.

 **Step 2: Add the Flow Elements including the Lock/Unlock Record Action**